MaddalenaCella/CMEECourseWork/Week1/README.md

 And the following text file:
 * UnixPrac1.txt : a text file containing 5 Unix shell commands to perform certain tasks on some FASTA files

-## Contents of the Data and Data/Temperatures/ subdirectories
+## Content of Data and Data/Temperatures/ subdirectories

 In the Data sub-directory you can find the following FASTA files dowloaded from https://github.com/mhasoba/TheMulQuaBio/tree/master/content/data/fasta: